 Press Release: New Zealand Government: Digital sector and Government alliance launched on Scoop website

-The full report and further information is available on www.mbie.govt.nz Building a Digital Nation
+The full .
+See also report is available on www.mbie.govt.nz (pdf) Building a Digital Nation Fact Sheet infographic (pdf)

-(also click Digital Economy, then on the infographic for current digital initiatives) Digital New Zealanders 20/20 article Digital inclusion map to get rich data, become heat map
+(also click Digital Economy, then Reports and Research for current digital initiatives) 20/20 article Digital inclusion map to get rich data, become heat map

 The prototype 20/20 Digital Inclusion map